-4.2 Principles of Policy Governance
+4.2 Principles of Policy Governance (suggesting it be moved to Board Policy G200)

 - The Board of trustees as a body has the responsibility to serve the general public rather than groups of the population or professionals whom the Board employs. - The Board of trustees exists to govern the school system, not manage it. - The Board of trustees has multiple and varied responsibilities, but involvement in the details of these concerns should never displace students as the central focus of the system.